memory125/magic-vue/README.md

 * Add watch property.

 # Components Data Sample
-* This sample if for data or attributes delivery between different pages.
+* This sample is for data or attributes delivery between different pages.